Posts Tagged ‘finding a nanny in Miami’

 Like any other relationship, good communication is vital to having an effective nanny/parent-family relationship.
-To avoid any miscommunication, TLC for Kids suggests creating a work agreement, or contract, for both the nanny and family to agree to.
+To avoid any miscommunication, TLC Family Care suggests creating a work agreement, or contract, for both the nanny and family to agree to.

 But what does a work agreement include?

 Agreed upon salary: After you and your nanny have agreed on a salary, it should be clearly stated in the work agreement.
 This salary should include a description of paid holidays, how many allotted sick days your nanny has, and how many vacation days also.
 It should also include how sick days and vacation days will be handled.
 How much notice is needed for vacation days?
 Will vacation days be paid or unpaid?
 Will sick days be paid or unpaid?
 Whatever you decide should be defined in the agreement to avoid any conflict.

 Job description: To ensure quality work, your nanny needs to know what is expected of her.
 In your agreement, you should write out a detailed description of what her daily duties include.
 Written clear expectations give you something to refer back to if responsibilities aren’t completed.

 Employment reviews and raises: Let your nanny know how her work will be evaluated and how often.
 Will it be a discussion every two weeks, will it be a written review every month, or will it be a bi-annual evaluation?
 Once you figure out the mechanics, add them to your work agreement.
 Your work agreement should also include whether this is potential for raises and bonuses.